 - 3. Stage 2 performs an ALU operation on the values in the holding registers (which were put there on the previous clock by Stage 1 of the instruction) and stores a result into the ALU output register.
 What operation is performed is determined by the instruction in the Stage 2 IR.
 (Add for load/store; instructions like j, beq, bne don't actually need an ALU operation but one is done anyway, though the result is not used.) - 4.
 Stage 3 stores a result, if appropriate, based on the instruction in the Stage 3 IR. - a) For R-Type instructions, the ALU output is stored in a register. - b) For load instructions, a memory location is stored in a register. - c) For store instructions, a register is stored in memory - d) For other instructions, nothing happens in this Stage. - 5.
 Thus, four instructions are in the pipeline at any time one at each stage.
-Although it takes up to 4 clock cycles to execute any one instruction, one instruction is completed on each clock and so the effective time for an instruction is only one cycle a fourfold speedup. - C. However, overlapping instructions can lead to various sorts of hazards due to inter-instruction dependencies (hazards). - One sort of hazard is called a BRANCH HAZARD or CONTROL HAZARD.
-It can arise if the current instruction is a branch (or jump).
+Although it takes up to 4 clock cycles to execute any one instruction, one instruction is completed on each clock and so the effective time for an instruction is only one cycle a fourfold speedup. - E. However, overlapping instructions can lead to various sorts of hazards due to inter-instruction dependencies (hazards). - 1.
+One sort of hazard is called a BRANCH HAZARD or CONTROL HAZARD.
+It can arise if the current instruction is a jump or branch. - a) In this case, how can we know while the jump or branch instruction is being executed in Stage 1 whether the next Stage 0 that is happening simultaneously should fetch the next sequential instruction or the one at the target address?
+(Indeed,

-- a) In this case, how can we know while the branch instruction is being executed ins Stage 1 whether to fetch the next sequential instruction or the one at the branch address in Stage 0?
-(Indeed, even if the branch is unconditional, how can one know what the branch address is if it involves computation as with relative mode addressing?) - b) One possibility is to suspend fetching of instructions during execution of a branch instruction until the outcome is known and/or the target address is calculated.
-In the case of full pipelining, this is sometimes called a PIPELINE BUBBLE or STALL, and is implemented by changing the instruction that was fetched to something like a nop which effectively nullifies it.
-Of course, this has a negative impact on speed, sometimes called a "branch penalty". - c) Some CPU's use some approach for "guessing" which way the branch will turn out.
+- even if the branch is unconditional, how can one know what the target address is if it involves computation as with relative mode addressing?) - b) One possibility is to suspend fetching of instructions during execution of a branch instruction until the outcome is known and/or the target address is calculated.
+In the case of full pipelining, this is sometimes called a PIPELINE BUBBLE or STALL. - (1)We always increment the PC in Stage 0 at the same time an instruction is fetched, which means that sometimes we will fetch the "wrong" instruction in the next Stage 0. - (2) When a jump or branch instruction has been fetched, we change the instruction that was fetched by the next Stage 0 to something like a nop which effectively nullifies it. - (a)If the instruction in IR1 is a jump or branch that is taken, stage 1 puts the correct target address in the PC. - (b)If the instruction is a branch that is not taken, the incremented PC is left alone. - (c)In either case, the instruction fetched after the nullified one will be the correct one. - (d)Of course, this has a negative impact on speed, sometimes called a "branch penalty" we always use an extra cycle following a jump or branch. - c) Some CPU's use some approach for "guessing" which way the branch will turn out.
 This is called BRANCH PREDICTION.
-How can such a prediction be done? - (1)One way to do the prediction is to use the following rule of thumb: assume that forward conditional branches will not be taken, and backward conditional branches will be taken.
+How can such a prediction be done?

+(1)One way to do the prediction is to use the following rule of thumb: assume that forward conditional branches will not be taken, and backward conditional branches will be taken.